open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-myplanet.md

 # myPlanet
 _Note: This project page is a work in progress.
-Please reach out on the gitter chat if you would like to contribute to this project_
+Please reach out on the discord server if you would like to contribute to this project_

 myPlanet is the Android port of the Planet web application.
 It will work with Planet community / nation.